CampusAI/CampusAI.github.io/_ml/data_mining/similar_items.md

 -->
 {% include start-row.html %}

-In this post we will present a common approach to finding similar "documents" (e.g. articles, websites...) within a large set.
+In this post we will present a common approach to finding near-duplicate "documents" (e.g. articles, websites...) within a massive set (e.g. the world-wide-web).
 <!-- This can be used to detect related documents, or plagiarism.
 If the "documents" are websites it can also be used as a way to detect mirrors (e.g. search engines do not want to show the same site twice). -->